ksu-is/Flashcard_program/Project_Roadmap.md

 -[ X ] begin to add in study mode for the program

--[  ] check the code periodically to make sure it works
+-[ X] check the code periodically to make sure it works

+-[X ] finish adding in study mode

 -[ ] add in an option to either do study mode or test mode